thewoolleyman/boxbuilder/README.markdown

 boxbuilder\_remote\_bootstrap environment variables
 ---------------------------------------------------

+    boxbuilder_keypair=path_to_private_key
+    boxbuilder_user=user_for_box_to_build
     boxbuilder_host=hostname_or_ip_of_box_to_build

-Set 'boxbuilder\_host' to the hostname or IP address of the machine you want to build.
+Set 'boxbuilder\_keypair' to the path of your private key which will allow you to log in to machine to build (you should already have your public key in ~/.ssh/authorized_keys).
+Set 'boxbuilder\_user' to the user, and 'boxbuilder\_host' to the hostname or IP address of the machine you want to build.

 'boxbuilder\_remote\_bootstrap' will issue remote SSH commands to automatically download and run 'boxbuilder\_bootstrap'.